tot98git/fri-nlp-2022/README.md

 # fri-nlp-2022

-Basic instructions: Download the dataset <a href="http://nlp.uniroma1.it/wcl/wcl_datasets_v1.2.tar.gz">here</a> and mount it in the data directory (not the one inside the src folder - outside of it) as <strong>wcl_datasets_v1.2</strong>.
+This is the repository accompanying the paper <strong>Automatic semantic relation extraction</strong> which can be found HERE [LINK TBD].

+Models were run independently for different experiments.
+They can be found on `src/models` with their respective instructions.

-MTB-BERT model is available [here](https://github.com/ozbej/BERT-Relation-Extraction).
+MTB-BERT model is available separately [here](https://github.com/ozbej/BERT-Relation-Extraction).